 In the coming months, the Southwest Region will highlight each of its programs as a means to introduce the extraordinary activities that the Region's staff bring to the diverse habitats, species and conservation efforts within its boundaries.
-The next in the series is Ecological Services.
+The next in the series is Migratory Birds.
 Read Highlight Series Archives

 Gulf Coast Joint Venture: A Bird Habitat Conservation Partnership (Migratory Birds)

 Presentation by Barry Wilson, GCJV Coordinator, 2014, Southwest Region All Employee Meeting

 |Habitat conservation important to priority bird species within the joint venture region.
 Credit: USFWS.

 Barry Wilson describes the origin and current role of Migratory Bird Joint Ventures (JVs) nationwide, with an emphasis on the Gulf Coast Joint Venture and a distinction between the Service's JV Program and multi-organizational JV Partnerships.
 Details of the GCJV partnership are , including the management board composition, JV staffing, administrative funding, and partnership organization.
 The GCJV's landscape-level approach to bird habitat planning and assessment requires taking a birds-eye view of habitats without regard to administrative boundaries or landownership, but considering the role of individual organizations and land tracts in fulfillment of landscape-scale objectives.
 Toward that end, the GCJV employs satellite imagery and